 The Photovoltaic Stormwater Management Research and Testing (PV-SMaRT) project is developing and disseminating research-based, PV-specific tools and best practices for stormwater management and water quality at ground-mounted PV sites.

-Background on Stormwater Management for PV Facilities
+Stormwater Management for PV Facilities

 Many jurisdictions treat ground-mounted PV facilities as predominantly impervious surfaces or surfaces that do not allow water to soak into the ground.
 However, rather than acting like a paved surface, rainwater can generally infiltrate under elevated PV arrays.

 Because current stormwater runoff models used by local and state jurisdictions were not designed for ground-mounted PV, the stormwater permitting process can impose costly additional stormwater infrastructure requirements.
-Often additional land must be leased or purchased for stormwater mitigation measures, such as detention ponds.
-The current permitting process also often lacks accuracy and leaves many unanswered questions for jurisdictions when they attempt to evaluate applications for risks and opportunities associated with ground-mounted PV facilities.
+Often, additional land must be leased or purchased for stormwater mitigation measures, such as detention ponds.
+The permitting process also often lacks accuracy and leaves unanswered questions for jurisdictions when they attempt to evaluate applications for risks and opportunities associated with ground-mounted PV facilities.

 Through its research and analysis, the PV-SMaRT project aims to address the stormwater and water quality challenges facing PV facilities in most jurisdictions.